webix-hub/docs/data/desktop/excelviewer.md

 - **Data** - optional, the name of the Excel sheet to render
 - **[1-10]** - optional, the rows that should be rendered in the viewer

-To get more information about proxy objects read the desktop/server_proxy.md article.

 {{sample 60_pro/10_viewers/04_excel_proxy.html}}